eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

           std::this_thread::sleep_for(std::chrono::milliseconds(20));
     }

-After this loop, we are certain that a matching reader has been discovered.
+After this loop, we are confident that a matching reader has been discovered.
 Now, we can commence the writing of the data instance.
 First, the data must be created and initialized